svendster/GitLabWeb/README.md

 This a basic Selenium Page Object Model framework as part of a CI/CD pipeline that I'm working on for fun and to try different things out.
 It's a work in progress.

-The website currently being tested is the demo site of nopCommerce, a leading .NET shopping cart solution: https://demo.nopcommerce.com/.
+The website being tested is NopCommerce, a leading .NET ecommerce & shopping cart solution.
+My goal is to Dockerize the website provisioning, but at the moment the code tests the demo site at https://demo.nopcommerce.com/.

 It currently automates the following E2E flows:
 1. Registration